 5.6.4.1.1.
 A vehicle equipped with an ACSF of Category C shall also be equipped with an ACSF of Category B1 complying with the requirements of this Regulation.

-5.6.4.1.2 When the ACSF of Category C is activated (stand by) the system shall aim to center the vehicle in the lane.
+5.6.4.1.2 When the ACSF of Category C is activated (stand by) the ACSF of Category B1 shall aim to center the vehicle in the lane.

 This shall be demonstrated to the technical service during type approval.